bcgov/ds-intro-to-r-2-day/README.md

 A repository to house materials for a 4 session course introducing participants to data science using [R](https://www.r-project.org/).

-The goal of this 4 session workshop is to teach _new-to-programming_ data professionals to import data, clean up and summarize a data set, and make some static data visualizations using the program R. R is a popular statistical computing language, commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
+This workshop will be delivered over four half-day sessions.
+The goal of the workshop is to teach _new-to-programming_ data professionals to import data, clean up and summarize a data set, and make some static data visualizations using the program R. R is a popular statistical computing language, commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
 The workshop content will follow best practices for using R for data analysis, giving attendees a foundation in the fundamentals of R and scientific computing.

 ## Workshop Schedule